newswirecom/test-project-backend/README.md

 ### Installation

-Use the commands below to clone the project and install dependencies.
+Use the commands below to clone the project and install dependencies:

 ```
 git clone https://github.com/newswirecom/job-queue-test-project.git
 cd job-queue-test-project
 ```

-Update your configuration in the `.env` file.
+Update your configuration in the `.env` file and then:

 ```
 composer install